 (Extension TBD): Can we accurately predict which customers might have gambling addiction issues in order to safeguard them?

 Business Justification: Financial forecasting and predicting future cash flows is vitally important for TABTouch to make informed business decisions and plan strategically.
 They need to know how much cash they expect to take in to plan their overall operations and ensure the financial sustainability of the business.
 Knowing expected future cash flows helps the company decide how to spend money on staff, marketing, customer retention, technology improvements and many other areas.
-Without accurate cash flows predictions business operations could be jeopardized.
+Without accurate cash flows predictions, business operations could be jeopardized.
 In our case this is doubly important because TAB and the RWWA support the entire racing industry in Western Australia – they need to be able to predict how much they can afford to spend on various programs to support and develop the industry.

 DATASET/PLAN FOR DATA